cs-pub-ro/AOSP-RPI-docs/labs/01-intro/01-prerequisites.md

 # Lab 01.
 Intro to AOSP.
-Building & testing Android on Raspberry Pi 5.
+Building & testing on RPI5

 ## 1.1.
 Prerequisites.
 Connecting to the cloud server.